ahmethakancaliskan/NexusPort-Database-for-Postgre-Sql/README.md

 5.  **Choose .tar File :** Upload  `NexusPort.tar` file and click Restore button

 The script will automatically create all of the tables, you can check it `Server/Databases/NexusPort/Schemas(1)/public/tables(8)`

+in NexusPort-Database-for-Postgre-Sql/query-examples
+-- You can see query examples with question and answer in English, French and Turkish languages